 Translation or transcreation?

-- A company motto, slogan or product-specific tagline.
-I provide two alternative translations, and a creative rationale and back translation for each option.
+I provide one or two alternative translations for your company motto, slogan or product-specific tagline, and a creative rationale and back translation for each option.

 For example, baseball has less associative value for most Dutch speakers than soccer, tennis or ice-skating.

 …be puzzling or obscure for the target group.